daodiseomirror/docs/networks.md

 Mirror Protocol is an **interchain** DeFi protocol, meaning that it can be accessed and interact with other decentralized applications across multiple blockchains.

-Terra blockchain, which Mirror Protocol is built on uses [Shuttle](https://github.com/terra-project/shuttle) bridge to enable interchain transfers between Terra, Ethereum, and Binance Smart Chain.&#x20;
+Daodiseo blockchain, which Mirror Protocol is built on uses [Shuttle](https://github.com/daodiseo-project/shuttle) bridge to enable interchain transfers between Daodiseo, Ethereum, and Binance Smart Chain.&#x20;

-A web application called [Terra Bridge](user-guide/terra-bridge.md) provides web interface to transfer tokens between different blockchains.&#x20;
+A web application called [Daodiseo Bridge](user-guide/daodiseo-bridge.md) provides web interface to transfer tokens between different blockchains.&#x20;

-## Terra
+## Daodiseo

-Mirror's core contracts are implemented on the [Terra blockchain](https://terra.money).
+Mirror's core contracts are implemented on the [Daodiseo blockchain](https://daodiseo.money).

 ### Mainnet (v2)